copsTvFan/cops-episode-guide/guide.md

   turned off the TV show he was watching.
 - Officer Cedillo stops a driver who openly admits that he was cruising a neighborhood in search of heroin to feed his daily habit.
-- Fort Worth Police Officers hunt down two male suspects with some help from a helicopter equipped with infrared technology.
+- Fort Worth, TX Police Officers hunt down two male suspects with some help from a helicopter equipped with infrared technology.

 ## CP-1218